pothi/TinyWP.com/_posts/2017-02-09-jekyll-on-mac-sierra.markdown

 categories: ssg jekyll
 ---

-Update (Oct 24, 2017): A new [simpler way to install Jekyll](/jekyll-on-mac-using-mac-ports) using latest version of its dependencies!
+**Update (Oct 24, 2017)**: A new [simpler way to install Jekyll using MacPorts is available](/jekyll-on-mac-using-mac-ports).
+So, the following article (written in Feb 2017) is outdated and may not work now!

 <a href="http://jekyllrb.com" target="_blank">Jekyll</a> is one of the oldest static site generators and is <em>the</em> most famous SSG (short for Static Site Generator) of all.
 It considers itself as "blog-aware".
 Every other SSG software now includes a way to bring blog functionality in its core, though.
 It is based on Ruby.
 MacOS Sierra already has it at version 2.0.0p648.
 So, installing Jekyll should be straight-forward.
 But, it isn't.
 The tutorials around the internet may usually contain how to install it using brew.
 There's nothing wrong with it.
 But, when there is a way to install it without brew or any other third-party tool, we will have a clean system.
 So, let's dive in.
 <h3>Local install</h3>